 A: No. You must apply for it, by mailing or emailing the coupon, which is available here.
 Exceptions and sending instructions are noted on the coupon.

 Q: Can I use the rebate as a credit on my account?

 A: Yes.
 You may pay your fee in full, minus the rebate amount.
-Once the coupon is received, your account will be credited for the remainder.
+Once the coupon is received and deemed valid, your account will be credited for the remainder.

 Q: What if I pay in full?
 Can I still claim the rebate?